maim-lain/fourelements/book-1/home.md

 ---

 ### School
-- The school is just a place you go for some quests and scenes.
+- The school is a place you go for some quests and scenes

 ---